 These estimates have researchers and health care professionals scrambling to understand the pathogen, find cures, and implement safeguards.
 Many in the medical and long-term care industries have hung their hat on the fact that older people typically have more underlying conditions and weakened immune systems.
 The increased risk is not necessarily purely a matter of age, it’s a matter of vulnerability to the contagion.

 One of the challenges to implementing long-term care protections stems from the fact patients, and caregivers collaborate in a wide range of environments.
-Although proactive health and safety measures require the use of Personal Protective Equipment (PPE), there are essential differences to account for if workers and patients are to weather the COVID-19 pandemic.
+Although proactive health and safety measures require the use of Personal Protective Equipment (PPE) from nursing home workers and long-term care professionals, there are essential differences to account for if workers and patients are to weather the COVID-19 pandemic.

 Long-Term Care in Independent Living Settings